 Find creative ways to hide their litter boxes

-Below you can see my latest budget bathroom makeover where I showed that we hide our litter boxes in our small bathroom linen closets where I added my favorite cat hole doors.
+Below you can see my latest budget bathroom makeover where I showed that we hide our litter boxes in our small bathroom linen closets where I added my favorite cat hole door.
 We have these little arched doorways in almost every door in our home and they are the best.
 They give them free access to every room and they love it.
 We also don’t have to worry about locking them in a room by accident.

 Make the right house plant decisions

 If you have cats that are really interested in house plants and like to dig or use them as litter boxes, consider decorating with faux plants instead.
-In the end you’ll have a lot less cleaning to do.
+In the end, you’ll have a lot less cleaning to do.

 DON’T STRESS IF EVERYTHING DOESN’T LOOK PICTURE PERFECT

 That’s right, nothing will look perfect especially when you decide to have children or bring animals into your home.
 You do this for the extra love and companionship which means compromises always have to be made no matter what.
 Like I mentioned at the beginning of this post, I gladly do because I get so much from them in return.